Dog Guard of Kentuckiana & Lexington

-How Does a Hidden Dog Fence Work?
+How Does an Electric Dog Fence Work?

-It’s not difficult to understand how an out-of-sight dog fence works.
-The non visible boundary areas of the Dog Guard fence are outlined with flags to give your pet a visible frame of reference.
+It’s not difficult to understand how an electric dog fence works.
+The boundary areas of the Dog Guard fence are outlined with flags to give your pet a visible frame of reference.
 Canine guardians should dedicate as much as 20 minutes a day, twice daily, to exercising the pet within the boundaries.
 When the pet moves toward a flag, the owner should correct the dog and lead the dog away while lavishing praise on the canine.
 This strategy helps the animal remember where the boundaries are in the most efficient manner.
 Once these limits are learned, the flags can be removed.
 Praise and repetition are essential for success in using this type of containment.

 Are Electric Fences Safe for Dogs?

-The correction employed with a Dog Guard pet containment system has been evaluated and tested by vets.
+The correction employed with a Dog Guard dog containment system has been evaluated and tested by vets.
 The slight pulse is harmless to dogs and is akin to static shock.
 It doesn’t cause pain, but this sensation is not welcome.
 This unpleasant sensation is designed to encourage avoidance behavior.
 The premise behind installing this type of fencing option is to prevent the canine from wandering without having to provide constant corrections.
 Training efforts are combined with correction from the system to ensure that the dog avoids the boundaries.
 In most cases, dogs only sustain a few corrections, but corrections must be stronger than any possible distractions that canines experience in order for the containment system to work effectively.

-Clearly, one of the most effective methods to provide protection for beloved canines is to use a Dog Guard underground fence.
+Clearly, one of the most effective methods to provide protection for beloved canines is to use a Dog Guard wireless pet fence.
 Kentucky canine guardians will be appreciative when they realize that this method of containment is easy to use and that only a small amount of patience and time is needed during the initial setup of the pet fence in addition to acclimating the dog to the fence perimeter.
 Of course, this is a small investment considering the happiness and freedom that the beloved canine experiences while exercising and roaming without a care, safe within the confines of their home territory.